-13. The awarding of the prize and the publication of the essay by Bar-Ilan University Press are intertwined, and are conditional on:
+14. The awarding of the prize and the publication of the book by Bar-Ilan University Press are intertwined, and are conditional on:

 B. If corrections are required, the revised manuscript will be submitted to the publisher in accordance to the editorial comments no later than six months after the announcement of the win.

 C. The revised manuscript will be submitted along with abstracts in Hebrew and English, edited and revised at the author's expense.

 D. The above manuscript and abstracts will be submitted for professional editing and proofreading by the publisher.